COLL 005 Information Literacy-Information Technology Skills

 Students with proven ability and sufficient background in a given subject may apply for an independent study course in that subject.
-Independent study courses are offered for a maximum of 1 credit and are officially numbered 095 for sophomores and 195 for juniors and seniors.
+Independent study courses are offered for a maximum of 3 credits and are officially numbered 095 for sophomores and 195 for juniors and seniors.
 First-year students are not eligible to enroll in an independent study.
-An independent study may be undertaken only upon the recommendation of the head of the department after departmental discussion, and may not be used to fulfill GE requirements.
+An independent study may be undertaken only upon the recommendation of the head of the department after departmental discussion, and may not be used to fulfill Core Curriculum requirements.
 Independent study forms can be obtained online.
 These courses can be taken for a letter grade or as "P/NP."

 Students enrolled in internships are not permitted course overload.
 Internships are numbered 197 in the department concerned.
 All required forms and guidelines are available from Career Services.
 These courses are "P/NP" only.